APPROVED INTERNSHIP AGENCY LIST

 • All internship agencies or individuals (artists) must be approved agencies in the Department of Art and Art History.
 If you wish to be considered for approval, download the agency approval form here (8K PDF form).
 Please fax this completed form to the attention of Ned Irvine, dept. internship coordinator.
 The FAX number is 910 962-7106.

-• An online resume must also be submitted by all agency supervisors.
-Click here to view and complete this form.
+• A resume must also be submitted by all agency supervisors.
+Click here to view and download this form.

 • Ned Irvine is the Art & Art History department's internship coordinator.
 Internships may only be supervised by full-time, permanent faculty.
 Students are expected to initiate bi-weekly meetings with their faculty supervisor.